nickgiggey/triple-sapper-canopy-front/README.md

 ## Features and Description:

-- This application is a hotel employee portal to display, check in, check out, and update guest and room information in that hotel.
+- This application is a hotel employee portal to display, check in, check out, and update emc2 and room information in that hotel.
-- This application has get, create, update and delete functions for guest information, and get and update functions for room information. (full CRUD)
+- This application has get, create, update and delete functions for emc2 information, and get and update functions for room information. (full CRUD)
 - All information is stored in a mongodb database updates in real time.
 - This application is screen responsive so it works on most displays.